AUB-Agentic-UPF/multi-agent-modular-upf/README.md

-# Agentic Modular UPF Control Pipeline (Evaluation)
+# Multi-Agent Modular UPF Control Framework (Evaluation)

 This project runs a multi-agent pipeline that translates an operator intent into:

-1. a structured intent (IHF),
+1. a functional requirements (FR) and non-functional requirements (NFR) via the Intent Handling Function (IHF), also referred to as the Intent Handler,
-2. PCC rules (Policy Creator),
+2. PCC rules via the Policy Creator,
-3. a selected module chain + profiles (Selector),
+3. a selected module chain + profiles via the Selector,
-4. PFCP-like rules (Configurator),
+4. PFCP-structured rules via the Configurator,
-5. a deployment plan (Executor),
+5. a deployment plan via the Executor,
-6. Checks compliance with the requirements (Monitor).
+6. Checks compliance with the requirements via the Monitor.

 The default `main.py` script runs a fixed set of intents for evaluation and prints each agent’s JSON output plus upstream metrics (time + token usage).